BSc Chemistry Syllabus and Subjects 2025

 BSc Chemistry Core Subjects

-• Analytical Chemistry: This subject studies the separation, identification, and quantification of chemical compounds.
+• Analytical Chemistry: This area involves the separation, identification, and measurement of chemical substances.
+It helps in understanding the composition of different compounds.

 SubjectsTopics